 The Everything From Scratch Method

 The ingredient that genuinely makes French onion dip French onion-y is caramelized onions.
-The following recipe is the genuine article.
+The following recipe is a genuine article.
 It takes a little longer to make, but it is worth every bite.

 In a heavy pan, melt 3-4 tablespoons of butter and add 2 ½ cups of finely chopped sweet yellow onion.
 Over medium heat, let the onion brown and stir it every 5 minutes or so.
 You don’t want the onion to burn; instead, the sugars from the onion will caramelize.
 There’s no rushing it, so be prepared for up to half an hour of cooking time.
 When the onions are golden brown, remove them from the heat and allow them to cool.